vitest-dev/vitest/docs/api/expect.md

 - **Type:** `(expected: any) => any`

-  When used with equality check, this asymmetric matcher will return `true` if value is a string and contains specified substring.
+  When used with an equality check, this asymmetric matcher will return `true` if the value is a string and contains a specified substring.

   ```ts
   import { expect, test } from 'vitest'